awsdocs/amazon-comprehend-developer-guide/doc_source/train-cer-model.md

 The examples are formatted for Unix, Linux, and macOS\.
 For Windows, replace the backslash \(\\\) Unix continuation character at the end of each line with a caret \(^\)\.

 Create a custom entity recognizer using the `create-entity-recognizer` CLI command\.
+For information about the input\-data\-config parameter, see [CreateEntityRecognizer](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_CreateEntityRecognizer.html) in the *Amazon Comprehend API Reference*\.

 ```
 aws comprehend create-entity-recognizer \